 We want everyone who visits our website to be able to access the full range of services available, regardless of their skill or technology.

-Durham Safeguarding Children’s Partnership is committed to making our website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Durham County Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Main site